rdcoletta/genomic_prediction_svs/README.md

 ##### SVs have larger effects than SNPs

-QTNs' effect sizes are all the same (but if QTN is SV, it's effect size is bigger):
+QTNs' effect sizes are all the same (but if QTN is SV, it's effect size is bigger).

+First, the random effects added per environment to simulate GxE will come from the same normal distribution for SNPs and SVs.

 ```bash
 # set variables